lugg/react-native-android-config/README.md

 # Config variables for React Native apps in Android

-Module to expose variables set in Gradle to your javascript code in React Native.
+Module to expose config variables set in Gradle to your javascript code in React Native.

+Bringing some [12 factor](http://12factor.net/config) love to your mobile apps.

 ## Usage